-- Remove the left half of the 2K2 Intimidator frame.
+- 1. Remove the left half of the 2K2 Intimidator frame.
 The stock circuit board is exposed. - 2.
-Unscrew the bottom mounting screw. - Gently lift up the stock board and unplug the LCD ribbon and two wiring harnesses. - 4.
+Unscrew the bottom mounting screw. - 3.
+Gently lift up the stock board and unplug the LCD ribbon and two wiring harnesses. - 4.
 Reconnect the wiring harnesses to the Tadao Intimidator Board.
 The top 12 pin connector may need to be reversed for the eye system to function correctly.
-If the eye system does not work then the 12 pin connector is installed backwards. - Place the Tadao Intimidator Board back into the grip frame on top of the solenoid, making sure all the wires are tucked underneath the board so they are not pinched when the frame is reassembled. - 6.
-Put the bottom board mounting screw in and tighten. - Reattach the left side of the grip frame. - 8.
+If the eye system does not work then the 12 pin connector is installed backwards. - 5.
+Place the Tadao Intimidator Board back into the grip frame on top of the solenoid, making sure all the wires are tucked underneath the board so they are not pinched when the frame is reassembled. - 6.
+Thread the bottom board mounting screw in but only make it snug. - 7.
+Reattach the left side of the grip frame. - 8.
 Readjust the trigger set screws as necessary.